-deHarak, Genrich
+Gerstner, Genrich

 The Design, Technology, and Entrepreneurship (DTE) program is meant to provide students with the knowledge and skills necessary to conceive, develop, and deliver products and services for industry, society, and the planet.
-This program is interdisciplinary in nature, and draws from offerings in business, physics, and theater.
+This program is interdisciplinary in nature, and draws from offerings in business, physics, and art.

-DTE is well suited for the student who is interested in creating a career in commerce that is outside of the traditional business major; it promotes a more individualized, creative approach to the business world.
+DTE is well suited for the student who is interested in creating a career in commerce that is outside of the traditional business major; it promotes a more individualized, creative approach concentrating on business start-ups.
 It is also a program that enables science-oriented students to deal with creative problem solving.
 Additionally, it allows the artistic student to develop a working knowledge of science, technology and business.